varuntejay/fabric-block-explorer/README.md

      ./server/src/fabric_ca/enrollaffiliation.js
      ./server/src/fabric_ca/registeruser.js
      ```
-     - With the above steps, an user certifcate will be created under the following direcotry
+     - With the above steps, a user certificate will be created under the following directory.

      ```
      ./server/src/certs/hfc